mhmulder/image_captioning/README.md

 |hercules triple series triple triple braced hinged hinged padded folding guest chair set|tier plant shelf rack| adjustable computer desk keyboard black|contemporary adjustable height barstool chrome base multiple colors|abordale wood bar stool
 | The repetition of words looks like the net almost didn't train long enough.| I guess I could see a plant rack, although I certainly wouldn't call it that.| This one was really specific, although the fact it included keyboard was interesting to me.|I'm really impressed that this one got the chrome base.| Close up, not perfect but certainly took me a second to identify what it is.

-## Evaluations and Criticizing the Model
+## Evaluating and Criticizing the Model

 This is an inherently difficult task to evaluate.
 Certainly accuracy is a poor metric to judge this task.
 I attempted to evaluate variations of these models in two fashions.